-At the time of registration, students auditing courses, except full-time students enrolled for $3-4\frac{1}{2}$ courses or three evening courses (excluding the audited course), pay a fee for each audit course as indicated under "Special Fees" (see Index).
+At the time of registration, students auditing courses, except full-time students enrolled for 3-5 course units (excluding the audited course), pay a fee for each audit course as indicated under "Special Fees" (see Index).

 Students may change audit courses to credit courses by requesting the change prior to the official date of mid-semester.
-This request is made in the Office of Advising and Registration and must be accompanied by the instructor's written approval.
+This request is made in the Registrar's Office and must be accompanied by the instructor's written approval.
 When an audit changes to a credit course, an additional fee will be charged to the student's account.